Court-martial: Fictional examples

 In Herman Melville's novella Billy Budd (first published 1924), the title character is convicted at a drumhead court-martial of striking and killing his superior officer on board HMS Indomitable, is sentenced to death, and is hanged.
 The novella has been adapted for the stage, film and television; notably in Benjamin Britten's 1951 opera Billy Budd.

 In C.S.
-Forester's 1938 novel Flying Colours, Captain Horatio Hornblower is court-martialed for the loss of HMS Sutherland.
+Forester's 1938 novel Flying Colours, Captain Horatio Hornblower is court-martialled for the loss of HMS Sutherland.
 He is "most honourably acquitted".

 In Michael Morpurgo's novel Private Peaceful, the main character of "Tommo" reflects on the childhoods of himself and his brother, Charlie as Charlie awaits a court martial during WWI, which he receives at the end of the story for disobeying orders and cowardice in the face of the enemy.

+Several courts-martial occur in the British naval TV series Warship, including notably that of Lieutenant Palfrey, a Royal Marines officer accused of killing a foreign officer during a military exercise, and that of Fleet Air Arm pilot Edward Glenn, brother of Alan Glenn, one the principal characters, charged with a range of offences relating to a dangerous flight manoeuvre.

-In the Star Trek: The Next Generation episode "The Battle" it was stated that, as the loss of a starship was a court martial offense, Picard was court-martialed for the loss of the Stargazer, zealously prosecuted by Phillipa Louvois.
+In the Star Trek: The Next Generation episode "The Battle", it is stated that, Picard was court-martialed for the loss of the Stargazer and zealously prosecuted by Phillipa Louvois.
 In the end, he was absolved of all charges.

-The 1992 movie A Few Good Men (and the play on which it was based) deals almost entirely with the court martial of two enlisted Marines.
+The 1992 film A Few Good Men (and the play on which it was based) deals almost entirely with the court martial of two enlisted Marines.

+In the 2008 to 2020 science-fiction animated TV series Star Wars: The Clone Warss 2011 fourth-season episode "Plan of Dissent", clone troopers Fives and Jesse, both serving in the Grand Army of the Republic, act against orders from their acting superior in a war situation and in revenge are threatened with court-martial and consequent execution.
+They find themselves court-martialed and about to be executed by firing squad in the next episode, although the final execution does not happen despite them being found guilty.